Project

 Proposal: Shorthand operator for Object#method

-Added by Papierkorb (Stefan Merettig) over 8 years ago.
+Added by Papierkorb (Stefan Merettig) almost 9 years ago.
 Updated almost 3 years ago.

 Status: